 Cities across the Tri-State vary in their implementation of sidewalk clearing laws.
 Here's a small sampling:

 Cincinnati - Remove Snow or Pay $25

 According to Cincinnati’s municipal code, property owners are required to clear sidewalks in front of their property within the first 4 hours of daylight after a snowfall and to clear ice within the first 2 hours of daylight.

 If you don’t, you could get slapped with a $25 fine.

-Former City Manager Milton Dohoney explained in a 2011 memo that, while the ordinance is intended to ease the “impossible” burden of clearing snow and ice from all of a city’s sidewalks, the law also does not impose any liability on owners and tenants for injury incurred by a pedestrian traversing their sidewalk.
+Then-City Manager Milton Dohoney explained in a 2011 memo that, while the ordinance is intended to ease the “impossible” burden of clearing snow and ice from all of a city’s sidewalks, the law also does not impose any liability on owners and tenants for injury incurred by a pedestrian traversing their sidewalk.

 Covington -- Remove Snow, or city will (at a cost)

 In Covington, property owners are required to remove snow and ice from abutting sidewalks within 12 hours of daylight after snow or ice falls.

 The penalty for not doing so is that the city (theoretically) may intervene at the cost of a lien on the property equal to the cost of snow removal.

 So, if you live in one of those three cities, now you know what's expected of property owners when snow falls.
 If not, all it takes to find out is a quick phone call to your city's administrative offices.